intothebridge/the-welte-migno-project/README.md

 Decide which preset you want to use.
 To get the correct naming use:
 $ pianoteq --list-presets
+You can change the preset in the global constants within the shell script.

 ## Install an id3-tag processor for setting MP3-Metadata